finom/seemple-examples-and-tutorials/events/README.md

 this.on('click::sandbox(.my-inner-node)', handler);
 ```

-## Events of Matreshka.Object class
+## Events of Seemple.Object class

-Remember ``Matreshka.Object`` is a class that is responsible for data of a key-value type.
-You can read more about this class [in documentation](http://ru.matreshka.io/#!Matreshka.Object).
+Remember ``Seemple.Object`` is a class that is responsible for data of a key-value type.
+You can read more about this class [in documentation](http://ru.seemple.js.org/#!Seemple.Object).

 On every changing of properties which are responsible for data, ``"set"`` event is fired.